ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 After the initial meeting, there should be at least two action items which would be to:

-1. Set up an architecture sparring between contributor and shepherd.
+1. Set up an architecture deep-dive between contributor and shepherd.
-2. Start a discussion with design about the UX of the contribution.
+2. Start a discussion with the ADG design team to ensure it meets our standards.

 Both actions may not require much work.
 For example, architecture sparring may not uncover any extra details that need to be fleshed out.
 It may be a simple carry over.
 Design sparring may be the same.
 Design may also want to change some interactions, or it may be that the component needs to be rethought in the context of being consumed by the rest of the company.